yosuke-furukawa/tower-of-babel/exercises/class_extend/problem.en.md

 }
 ```

-Here the `extends` keyword stands for `Monster` to inherit(build on) the methods defined in `Character`.
-When you use this syntax it is also possible
-to use `super`. `super` allows to specify whether the function defined in this class should be used or the class it extends from, the "super-class".
+In this example, the `extends` keyword lets `Monster` inherit(build on, reuse) the methods defined in `Character`.
+When you use this syntax it is also possible to use `super`. `super` allows to specify whether the function defined in this class should be used or the class it extends from, the "super-class".

 ```javascript
 class Monster extends Character {